kristinemlarson/gnssrefl/tests/use_cases/use_gls1.md

 data from the station can be found in [Larson, MacFerrin, and Nylen (2020)](https://tc.copernicus.org/articles/14/1985/2020/tc-14-1985-2020.pdf).
 Position time series for gls1 can be retrieved from the [Nevada Geodetic Laboratory](http://geodesy.unr.edu/gps_timeseries/tenv3/IGS14/GLS1.tenv3).

-## Web App

 The [GNSS-IR Web App](https://gnss-reflections.org/fancy6?example=gls1) uses gls1 as an example.
 It takes 5-10 seconds to run.

-## Setting Elevation and Azimuth Mask**

-The site is on an ice sheet, flat in all directions, so a special azimuth mask is not required. gls1 was originally installed with an elevation mask of 7 degrees, so 7-25 should be used for the elevation mask.
+gls1 is on an ice sheet, relatively smooth in all directions, so a special azimuth mask is not required. gls1 was originally installed with an elevation mask of 7 degrees, so 7-25 should be used for the elevation mask.

 ## Reproduce the Web App